Clarence Cooper Jr.: Biography

-Clarence Cooper Jr. wrote seven crime novels that describe life in Black America, in the underworld of drugs and violence and in jail (The Farm).
+Clarence Cooper Jr. was born in Detroit in 1934.
+He wrote seven crime novels that describe life in Black America, in the underworld of drugs and violence and in jail (The Farm).
 Cooper worked as an editor for The Chicago Messenger around 1955.
 He was said to have started taking heroin at this time.

-His first book, The Scene, was a success with the critics.
-It had been published by serious Random House, but his other three books were published by Regency, a pure paperback publisher, while Cooper was in prison in Detroit: Weed (1961), The Dark Messenger (1962) and Yet Princes Follow together with Not We Many, as Black: Two Short Novels (1962).
+His first book, The Scene, was a success with the critics; according to The New York Herald Tribune: “Not even Nelson Algren's The Man With the Golden Arm burns with the ferocious intensity you’ll find here."
+The Scene had been published by Random House, but Cooper's other three books were published by Regency, a pulp paperback publisher, while Cooper was in prison in Detroit: Weed (1961), The Dark Messenger (1962) and Yet Princes Follow, together with Not We Many, as Black: Two Short Novels (1962).
 Harlan Ellison was his editor.
-His last book, The Farm, plays at the Lexington prison for drug addicts, once called U.S. Narcotics Farm.
+Cooper's last book, The Farm, takes place at the Lexington prison for drug addicts, once called U.S. Narcotics Farm.

 Cooper's addiction and a growing alienation from those around him, perhaps driven by the hostile response to his fiction, all contributed to his early destitute death.